Myles Coverdale: Third exile, 1553–1559

 Edward VI died of tuberculosis on 6 July 1553.
 Shortly before, he had attempted to deter a Roman Catholic revival by switching the succession from Mary daughter of Henry VIII and Catherine of Aragon to Lady Jane Grey.
 However his settlement of the succession lasted barely a fortnight.
 After a brief struggle between the opposing factions, Mary was proclaimed Queen of England on 19 July.
+Historian Eamon Duffy reports that the news broke during a sermon by Bishop Coverdale, during which almost all the congregation walked out one by one (i.e., such was the anti-Protestant affinity of the locals of Devon and Cornwall.)

 The renewed danger to reformers such as Coverdale was obvious.
 He was summoned almost immediately to appear before the Privy Council and on 1 September he was placed under house arrest in Exeter.
 On 18 September, he was ejected from his see and Vesey, now ninety and still in Warwickshire, was reinstated.
 Following an intervention by his brother-in-law, chaplain to King Christian III of Denmark-Norway, Coverdale and his wife were permitted to leave for that country.
 They then went on to Wesel, and finally back to Bergzabern.

 On 24 October 1558, Coverdale received leave to settle in Geneva.
 Commenting on his contribution to the Geneva Bible (the exact details of which are scarce), Daniell says: "Although his Hebrew, and ... now his Greek, could not match the local scholars' skills, Coverdale would no doubt have special things to offer as one who nearly two dozen years before had first translated the whole Bible ... the only Englishman to have done so, and then revised it under royal authority for the successive editions of the Great Bible."
 On 29 November 1558 Coverdale was godfather to John Knox's son.
 On 16 December he became an elder of the English church in Geneva, and participated in a reconciling letter from its leaders to other English churches on the continent.